Convection

 Also known as: convective heat transfer

-Heat transfer through the movement of a fluid (liquid or gas) carrying thermal energy.
-Drives weather patterns, ocean currents, and is the main mechanism in heating/cooling systems.
+Heat transfer through the bulk movement of a fluid (liquid or gas) that carries thermal energy from one place to another.
+Convection drives weather patterns, ocean currents, and the movement of tectonic plates.

 Convection transfers heat by the bulk movement of matter, unlike conduction which transfers through contact.